acquia/blt/readme/extending-blt.md

 Configuration values are loaded, in this order, from the following list of YAML files:

+- vendor/acquia/blt/config/build.yml
 - blt/blt.yml
+- blt/[environment].blt.yml
--  blt/[environment].yml
+- docroot/sites/[site]/blt.yml
--  blt/local.yml
+- docroot/sites/[site]/[environment].blt.yml

 Values loaded from the later files will overwrite values in earlier files.
 Note, if you would like to override a non-empty value with an empty value, the override value must be set to `null` and not `''` or `[]`.

 ### Overriding project-wide

-You can override any variable value by adding an entry for that variable to your `blt.yml` file.
+You can override any variable value by adding an entry for that variable to your `blt/blt.yml` file.
 This change will be committed to your repository and shared by all developers for the project.
 For example:

         behat.tags: @mytags

 ### Overriding locally

-You can override a variable value for your local machine by adding an entry for that variable to your `local.yml file`.
-This change will not be committed to your repository.
+You can override a variable value for your local machine in the same way that you can for specific environments.
+See next section, use "local" for environment value.

 ### Overriding in specific environments

-You may override a variable value for specific environments, such as a the `ci` environment, by adding an entry for that variable to a file named in the pattern [environment].yml.
+You may override a variable value for specific environments, such as a the `local` or `ci` environments, by adding an entry for that variable to a file named in the pattern [environment].blt.yml.
 For instance, ci.blt.yml.

-At present, only the CI environment is automatically detected.
+At present, only the `local` and `ci` environment is automatically detected.
+You may pass `--environment` as an argument to BLT to specify the correct environmental configuration to load.

 ### Overriding at runtime